amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-We have created two docker files for our project, one for training and one for predicting.
+We have created two docker images for our project, one for training and one for predicting.
+(In our google cloud platform we have multiple docker images due to multiple experiments with different versions of our docker images).

 ### Question 16